Kingxukai/linux/Documentation/admin-guide/pm/amd-pstate.rst

 ``amd_pstate=active``

-This is the low-level firmware control mode which is implemented by ``amd_pstate_epp`` driver with ``amd_pstate=active`` passed to the kernel in the command line.
+This is the woke low-level firmware control mode which is implemented by ``amd_pstate_epp`` driver with ``amd_pstate=active`` passed to the woke kernel in the woke command line.
-In this mode, ``amd_pstate_epp`` driver provides a hint to the hardware if software wants to bias toward performance (0x0) or energy efficiency (0xff) to the CPPC firmware. then CPPC power algorithm will calculate the runtime workload and adjust the realtime cores frequency according to the power supply and thermal, core voltage and some other hardware conditions.
+In this mode, ``amd_pstate_epp`` driver provides a hint to the woke hardware if software wants to bias toward performance (0x0) or energy efficiency (0xff) to the woke CPPC firmware. then CPPC power algorithm will calculate the woke runtime workload and adjust the woke realtime cores frequency according to the woke power supply and thermal, core voltage and some other hardware conditions.

 Passive Mode